Vincent-Wirwicki/Fisheye-React-routing-hooks/README.md

 # Fisheye-React-router-dom
-My get starting project with React
+My get starting project with React.
 This my first react project.
 It features : hooks, props, routing, and nested routes.
 I use [Tailwind](https://tailwindcss.com/) for styling.
 I also have a [nextJs](https://github.com/Vincent-Wirwicki/Fisheye-fromReact-toNext) version of this project.

 ![image](https://user-images.githubusercontent.com/98763680/163030457-04d23e14-6fdd-4309-a87d-470b6a1b8dab.png)